 The MWI method is applied to a small data set provided to the authors by Fairfield Industries.
-These four-component data are recorded in very shallow water $(\sim 5 \text{ m})$ off Louisiana.
+These four-component data are recorded in very shallow water (~ 5 m) off Louisiana.
 There are three receivers spaced at about 1 km, and several hundred shots spaced about every 25 m.
 The depth of the model is determined by the maximum range to which refracted S is observed.
 Shear waves are unambiguously observed to about 1.2 km distance, which means the S model extends to a little more than 200 m beneath the sea floor.
 P travel times are measured to the same distance and because P turns above S, the P model extends only to a depth of about 100 m.
 Due to this source - receiver geometry, we present results from our Monte-Carlo inversion only for a 1-D model, but MWI is applicable in multiple dimensions.
-Indeed, we also provide information about the variability of interface wave dispersion over the region of study.
+Indeed, we provide evidence for strong variability of interface wave dispersion over the region of study.